 The Teens and Trucks interactive driving simulator trailer requires the use of a generator for the simulators to work in the locations of the demonstrations.
 The generator requires fuel in order to function.
-The estimated average cost for this fuel based on current expenses is approximately \$43.00 per month.
+The estimated average cost for this fuel based on current expenses is approximately \$25.00 per month.
 Tennessee is asking that this cost be covered under the MCSAP grant since the trailer and generator are used solely for MCSAP educational and elligible purposes.
+Tennessee is also seeking MCSAP funds for fuel for generators at three of the inspection facilities.
+It is anticipated that each generator will need approximately 400 gallons a year with an average cost of \$2.65 per gallon, making the total cost for each generator at \$1,060 per year.
+The total for the fuel for the generators would then be \$3,180 plus the \$300 per year for the Teens and Trucks generator equals a total anticipated amount of \$3,480.00 for fuel.

-CVSA dues are increasing to \$14,800.00 for the next year.
+CVSA dues have increased to \$14,800.00 per year.

 Wireless Devices, communications and postage includes all MCSAP eligible items including cell phones, smart phones, iPads, and air cards for laptop computers.
-The amount of \$15,720.00 requested is based on an average amount anticipated of \$1,310.00 per month.
+The amount of \$15,600.00 requested is based on an average amount anticipated of \$1,300.00 per month.
 This covers all MCSAP as well as New Entrant eligible personnel communications.

 CVSA decals are stickers given by troopers to indicate on a commercial vehicle that the vehicle has passed the North American Standard (NAS) Level I and/or Level V inspection.
-The anticipated cost for each quarter is \$1,000.00.
+The anticipated cost for each quarter is \$868.00.

 The New Entrant Program pays for maintenance and gas on vehicles used by New Entrant Personnel on New Entrant activities.
 This amount is pro-rated based on the percentage that the vehicle is used for normal New Entrant activities.
-A calculation of these percentages and times are included in the monthly report completed by the Administrative Assistant for the New Entrant Program and the percentages are included in the vouchers submitted by the Reimbursement Specialist.
-The average anticipated cost for vehicle maintenance is \$4,000.00 per month.
-This is a total of \$48,000.00 for a year.
+Prorated calculations are included in the monthly report completed by the Administrative Assistant for the New Entrant Program and the percentages are included in the vouchers submitted by the Reimbursement Specialist.
+The average anticipated cost for vehicle maintenance is \$3,000.00 per month.
+This is a total of \$36,000.00 for a year.

-The purpose of PrePass annual cost is to continue to fund the membership assessment for PrePass through 10/31/2019.
+The purpose of PrePass annual cost is to continue to fund the membership assessment for PrePass through 10/31/2020.
 The State of Tennessee is a member of PrePass and is required to pay the membership assessment fee in order to participate on the Board of Directors.
 Since PrePass is considered part of the Operations and Maintenance category, it will become part of the MCSAP budget going forward if approved.
 The Membership Assessment for Tennessee does not include participation costs for any non-public sector personnel.

-The MOE planned expenditures by the state for other expenses comes from costs associated with third party professional and administrative services such as other dues and subscriptions.
+The MOE planned expenditures of \$1,394,582.00 by the state for other expenses comes from costs associated with third party professional and administrative services such as other dues and subscriptions.
 It also comes from costs associated with electricity, water, waste removal, sewage services, lease of equipment, such as alarm systems, insurance payments or premium to non state agencies.

-9 - Comprehensive Spending Plan
+Part 4 Section 9 - Comprehensive Spending Plan